JakeGWater/vpifg.com/PREVIEW/JakeGWater/cst/_sources/theory/timecode.rst.txt

             Example: ``scene1-shot3-00014291.exr``

             [Nuke]_ natively uses Frame Numbering.
-[Resolve]_ can use both Frame Numbering as well as SMPTE timecodes.
+[DaVinciResolve]_ can use both Frame Numbering as well as SMPTE timecodes.